Warlord56x/warlords-duel/README.md

 # Usage

-The starting point is the main method in the Core class, that is inside the Core Package / Folder.
+The starting point is the main method in the Main class, that is inside the bin folder with already compiled files.

-There are already compiled files in bin

     cd bin
-    java Core.Core
+    java Main

 To compile (It will compile them next to the .java files)

-    javac src/Core/*.java src/Units/*.java
+    javac src/Core/*.java src/Commands/*.java src/Commands/CommandCollection/*.java src/Units/*.java src/GameExeptions/*.java

 Run self compiled

     cd src
-    java Core.Core
+    java Main

 VS code usage is possible if the necessary extensions are installed.
 Simply open the folder in VS code and use the "run" button.